mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Take a gradient step

-.. py:function:: mitsuba.python.autodiff.render(scene, spp=None, sensor_index=0)
+.. py:function:: mitsuba.python.autodiff._render_helper(scene, spp=None, sensor_index=0)

-    Render the specified Mitsuba scene and return a floating point array containing RGB values and AOVs, if applicable
+    Internally used function: render the specified Mitsuba scene and return a floating point array containing RGB values and AOVs, if applicable

-.. py:function:: mitsuba.python.autodiff.render_diff(scene, optimizer, unbiased=True, spp=None, spp_primal=None, spp_diff=None, sensor_index=0)
+.. py:function:: mitsuba.python.autodiff.render(scene, spp: Union[None, int, Tuple[int, int]] = None, unbiased=False, optimizer: mitsuba.python.autodiff.Optimizer = None, sensor_index=0)

-    Perform a differentiable of the scene `scene`.
+    Perform a differentiable of the scene `scene`, returning a floating point array containing RGB values and AOVs, if applicable.

-    This function differs from ``render()`` in that it splits the rendering step into two separate passes that generate the primal image and gradients, respectively (assuming that ``unbiased=True`` is specified).
-This is necessary to avoid correlations that would otherwise introduce bias into the resulting parameter gradients.

-    The number of samples per pixel can be specified separately for both primal and derivative passes.
+    Parameter ``spp`` (``None``, ``int``, or a 2-tuple ``(int, int)``):
+       Specifies the number of samples per pixel to be used for rendering, overriding the value that is specified in the scene.
+If ``spp=None``, the original value takes precedence.
+If ``spp`` is a 2-tuple ``(spp_primal: int, spp_deriv: int)``, the first element specifies the number of samples for the *primal* pass, and the second specifies the number of samples for the *derivative* pass.
+See the explanation of the ``unbiased`` parameter for further detail on what these mean.

+       Memory usage is roughly proportional to the ``spp``, value, hence this parameter should be reduced if you encounter out-of-memory errors.

+    Parameter ``unbiased`` (``bool``):
+        One potential issue when naively differentiating a rendering algorithm is that the same set of Monte Carlo sample is used to generate both the primal output (i.e. the image) along with derivative output.
+When the rendering algorithm and objective are jointly differentiated, we end up with expectations of products that do *not* satisfy the equality :math:`\mathbb{E}[X Y]=\mathbb{E}[X]\, \mathbb{E}[Y]` due to
+        correlations between :math:`X` and :math:`Y` that result from this sample re-use.

+        When ``unbiased=True``, the ``render()`` function will generate an *unbiased* estimate that de-correlates primal and derivative components, which boils down to rendering the image twice and naturally comes at some cost in performance :math:`(\sim 1.6      imes\!)`.
+Often, biased gradients are good enough, in which case ``unbiased=False`` should be specified instead.

-    The number of samples per pixel per pass can be specified separately for both primal (``spp_primal``) and derivative (``spp_diff``) passes or jointly for both (``spp``).
+        The number of samples per pixel per pass can be specified separately for both passes by passing a tuple to the ``spp`` parameter.

+        Note that unbiased mode is only relevant for reverse-mode differentiation.
+It is not needed when visualizing parameter gradients in image space using forward-mode differentiation.

+    Parameter ``optimizer`` (:py:class:`mitsuba.python.autodiff.Optimizer`):
+        The optimizer referencing relevant scene parameters must be specified when ``unbiased=True``.
+Otherwise, there is no need to provide this parameter.

+    Parameter ``sensor_index`` (``int``):
+        When the scene contains more than one sensor/camera, this parameter can be specified to select the desired sensor.

 .. py:function:: mitsuba.python.autodiff.render_torch(scene, params=None, **kwargs)

-.. py:function:: mitsuba.python.autodiff.write_bitmap(filename, data, resolution)
+.. py:function:: mitsuba.python.autodiff.write_bitmap(filename, data, resolution, write_async=True)

     Write the linearized RGB image in `data` to a PNG/EXR/.. file with resolution `resolution`.

 .. py:function:: mitsuba.python.test.util.fresolver_append_path(func)